LucDupAtGitHub/PDBP/README.md

 ## Warning

 Expect frequent changes.
 In the file Changes.md, we describe some of the more important changes.

-### Note

-The documentation is, temporarily, not 100% in sync with the code.
-The code already contains *readingWithWriting*.

 ## Introduction

 When writing an introduction it is challenging to find the right balance between providing *too many details* or *too few details*.
 This introduction provides many details.
 It is perfectly fine to read it diagonally.

 Before starting, let's present a bit of history.

 ### History

 In 1977, John Backus was an [ACM A.M.
 Turing Award](http://amturing.acm.org/) winner.
 The title of his Turing Award winning lecture was

 *Can programming be liberated from the von Neumann style?
 A functional style and it's algebra of programs.*